HaoCSE/TwitSplit/README.md

 3. The business logic should be unit tested.
 4. The submission should be a git repository.
 In the project directory, `git log` should show your commits.
-5. Bonus points for any additional polish and sophistication you add to the experience.
+5. Some additional polish and sophistication I added to the experience.